amyflo/censussurveys/CONTRIBUTING.md

 ### Webpage: Census Survey Explorer
 The webpage uses the Airtable APi with the API key from the read-only account to dynamically create filterable cards and dropdown filters to update the Home page.
 It runs on a responsive framework [Bootstrap](https://getbootstrap.com/) and is mobile-friendly.
 Using the Airtable API, the webpage syncs records and can be used to build content into web pages.

+## Installing Parcel
+You'll need to install Node and Yarn (or npm) and create a package.json for your project if you haven't already.

+`yarn init`
+Then with Yarn you can install parcel into your app:

+`yarn add --dev parcel@next`
+From there you just need to point Parcel at some of your entry files.
+Like if you're building a website, an index.html file:

+`yarn parcel index.html`
+You should get a URL that looks something like: http://localhost:1234/.